Suppressing your appetite is actually quite easy, but does that mean you should do it?

-First on the list is a supplement, plant actually, known as Moringa oleifera.
+First on the list is a supplement, a plant actually, known as Moringa oleifera.

-Moringa is plant which contains many different phytochemicals ranging from amino acids, vitamins and phenolic compounds all of which give this plant its special benefits.
+Moringa is a plant that contains many different phytochemicals ranging from amino acids, vitamins, and phenolic compounds all of which give this plant its special benefits.

-Relevant to our discussion is that Moringa has been shown in studies to help directly with weight loss by reducing appetite.
+Relevant to our discussion is that Moringa has been shown in studies to help directly with weight loss by reducing appetite (2).

-Some component within the moringa plant may help reduce both insulin and leptin levels and both of these hormones are involved in central regulation of appetite and satiety.
+Some components within the moringa plant may help reduce both insulin and leptin levels and both of these hormones are involved in the central regulation of appetite and satiety.